aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/behindtext/_index.md

 ### Remarks

-Has effect only for top level shapes.The default value is false.
+Has effect only for top level shapes.

+The default value is **false**.

 ### Examples